inventaire/inventaire/docs/configuration/email_provider.md

 # External email provider

-Inventaire must send email to confirm account creation.
+Inventaire must send email to confirm account creation, and may send email notifications and activity summaries, dependending on users preferences.
 A mailer service is also optional to send the automatic newsletter.

 ## In production